repair cavities with natural-looking composite fillings

 what to expect during the procedure

-- Step 1 – Anesthesia: Before beginning the treatment, the dentist will administer a local anesthetic to numb the tooth and ensure optimal comfort.
+- Step 1 – Comfort: The dentist will administer a local anesthetic to numb the affected area.

-- Step 2 – Tooth Preparation: The dentist will then remove the unhealthy bacteria and thoroughly disinfect the tooth to provide a sterilized environment.
-If necessary, the tooth will be gently reshaped.
+- Step 2 – Tooth Preparation: The dentist will then remove the decay and unhealthy bacteria.
+Next, he will thoroughly disinfect the tooth to provide a sterilized environment.
+If necessary, he will gently reshape the tooth.

-- Step 3 – Composite Application: Once the tooth is cleaned and dried, the composite resin will be mixed, shade-matched, and gently molded over the tooth to fill the cavity or damaged area.
-Composite resin requires a special application technique and an eye for detail to provide adequate results.
-As it is carefully layered, a curing light will be used to harden the resin.
+- Step 3 – Composite Application: Once the tooth is thoroughly cleaned and dried, the dentist will mix the composite resin.
+Next, he will match the shade to the affected tooth.
+Then, he will carefully mold the material over the tooth to fill the cavity or damaged area.
+As your dentist layers the material, he will use a curing light to harden the resin.

-- Step 4 – Tooth Polishing: When the dentist is satisfied with the results, he or she will trim any excess, check your bite for proper occlusion, and polish the tooth.
+- Step 4 – Tooth Polishing: Finally, he will trim any excess material, check your bite for proper occlusion, and polish the tooth.

 benefits of composite fillings